morinlab/lymphopedia/papers/schmitzBurkittLymphomaPathogenesis2012.md

     sankey:
         showValues: true
         linkColor: target
-        width: 300
+        width: 600
         height: 300
         nodeAlignment: right
         prefix: '('
         suffix: ' genes)'
 ---
 sankey-beta
-This study, BL Tier 1, 4
+This study, New Tier 1, 4
+New Tier 1, BL Tier 1, 4
 This study, BL Tier 2, 16
+This study, New Tier 2, 16
+New Tier 2, BL Tier 2, 16
-Other BL studies, BL Tier 1, 29
+Other studies, BL Tier 1, 29
-Other BL studies, BL Tier 2, 157
+Other studies, BL Tier 2, 157
 ```